MarimoElectronics/Yonaguni-docs/How-toSD.md

 ## Conclusion
-Now you have the Yonaguni SD card image.
+Now you have the ADRV9002 RF-SoM SD card image.
 Write the image to a SD card.